-As I scurried up to the front of the convoy from its rear, I saw so many airmen crouched underneath the hubs of the Humvees and 5-ton trucks that they were driving.
+As I scurried up to the front of the convoy from the rear, I saw many airmen crouched underneath the hubs of the Humvees and five-ton trucks they were driving.
 They had dismounted properly and were trying to hold a secure position, but it was quite clear that they were terrified, confused, and lost.

 Even more disconcerting than their sheer terror, though, was the fact that nothing was going on.
 No one was moving.
 No one was shouting battle commands.
-It was just an eerie silence.
+There was just an eerie silence.

 When I reached the third vehicle in the convey, it immediately became clear why the convoy was silent and motionless.
 The IED had taken out the Humvee with the convoy commander in it.
 Despite everything we had told them to do, the convoy commander had his senior sergeant – the assistant convoy commander – in the vehicle with him.

 I had seen this time and time again.
 An inexperienced convoy commander pulls in some additional help in his vehicle, thinking that they’ll be better able to figure out what to do.
-They almost never consider the contingency that their vehicle will be the one that’s hit, and more often than not, they were the vehicles that were targeted.
-Any experienced veteran can immediately tell which vehicle is the command and control vehicle, and you always strike at the head of the snake.
+They almost never consider the contingency that their vehicle will be the one that’s hit, and more often than not, theirs are the vehicles that are targeted.
+Any experienced veteran can immediately tell which vehicle is the command-and-control vehicle, and you always strike at the head of the snake.
 Always.

 This whole convoy was stopped because the only people who knew what was going on were dead.

 Since by now it had been two and half minutes since we stopped, I figured that we had about three minutes before the IED strike team would start ambushing the convoy.
 I’d seen this before, too.
-They would work from the back of the convoy where no one was looking and slowly, but surely, take out every single vehicle until they reached the front of the convoy.
-We had about 3 minutes before an orchestra of death and chaos would interrupt the still sound of these huddled soldiers.
+They would work from the back of the convoy, where no one was looking, and slowly but surely take out every single vehicle until they reached the front of the convoy.
+We had about three minutes before an orchestra of death and chaos would interrupt the still sound of these huddled soldiers.

 I walked up to him and asked, “What’s going on, Sergeant?
 Why aren’t people moving?”